-- The risk strategy and risk appetite, which is set by the Board and then used to inform business planning; - Capital and liquidity management information which enables the monitoring of up-to-date capital and liquidity levels; - The IMMMR principles (outlined in the Aviva Investors RMF), which communicate the requirements for each of these activities to those who have responsibility for carrying them out; - Stress and scenario testing, which helps simulate the likely impact of risks on the business (outlined in the Stress and Scenario Testing Business Standard); - The explicit consideration of risk in the development of the business plans and strategy, and in performance reporting (outlined in the Strategy and Planning Business Standard); and - The risk register and risk spectrum, which record all quantifiable and non-quantifiable risks identified via top-down and bottom-up processes (outlined in the Aviva Group Risk Management Framework Policy and supporting guidance).
+- The risk strategy and risk appetite, which is set by the Board and then used to inform business planning. - Capital and liquidity management information which enables the monitoring of up-to-date capital and liquidity levels. - The IMMMR principles that must be followed by those who have responsibility for carrying them out. - Stress and scenario testing, which helps simulate the likely impact of risks on the business (outlined in the Stress and Scenario Testing Business Standard). - The explicit consideration of risk in the development of the business plans and strategy, and in performance reporting (outlined in the Strategy and Planning Business Standard). - The risk register and risk spectrum, which record all quantifiable and non-quantifiable risks identified via top-down and bottom-up processes (outlined in the Aviva Group Risk Management Framework Policy and supporting guidance).